 - Be aware of the data governance considerations when using cloud-based online tools

 How Do People Process Visual Information

 - Understand how to use techniques to give your audience both an instant message and the opportunity to explore further: sort, filter, drill to detail, tool tips, interaction between visuals

-- Short exercises in improving existing data visualisations by applying the lessons learnt so far
+- short exercises in improving existing data visualisations by applying the lessons learnt to far

 - Understand how people process visual information and use that knowledge to build visualisations that are easier and more helpful for your audience